mikaelvesavuori/testable-systems-starter/README.md

 ## Structure

-The application separates AWS Lambda-specific handler stuff in `src/handler.ts` and business/application logic in `src/index.ts`.
-Tests for the business/application logic are in the `tests` folder and use [AVA](https://github.com/avajs/ava).
+The application starting point (the handler) is located at `src/index.ts`.
+The tests and other "finished" materials are in the `__finished` folder and might need updates to their import paths when you place them in the root again.

 ## Prerequisites